FHantke/brave-browser-wiki/Linux-Development-Environment.md

 # Install additional build dependencies

-You will need Git, Python 3, the Node.js active LTS (v16+), and npm (v8+ but < 8.6).
+You will need Git, Python 3 and Node.js active LTS (v18+).
 You may need to make `python3` the default if Python 2.7 is default for your OS.
 Also, if you don't have anything named `python` on your machine and only have `python3`, you will need something like `python-is-python3`.

 > Alternatively to npm, you can also use Yarn.
 We recommend following the [Yarn install docs](https://yarnpkg.com/lang/en/docs/install/) to install Yarn and a compatible version of Node.js.
 After installing `yarn` you'll want to run `yarn import` to create a `yarn.lock` file from our `package-lock.json`.